intelowlproject/IntelOwl/docs/source/Usage.md

 #### Observable analyzers (ip, domain, url, hash)
 * `VirusTotal_v3_Get_Observable`: search an observable in the VirusTotal DB
-* `VirusTotal_v2_Get_Observable`: search an observable in the VirusTotal DB using the old API endpoints
+* `VirusTotal_v2_Get_Observable`: search an observable in the VirusTotal DB using the old API endpoints (this analyzer is disabled by default.
+You have to change that flag [in the config]((https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json)) to use it)
 * `HybridAnalysis_Get_Observable`: search an observable in the HybridAnalysis sandbox reports
 * `OTXQuery`: scan an observable on Alienvault OTX
 * `TalosReputation`: check an IP reputation from Talos